ninjaalex888/ds-hw/estimation/README.md

   previous president said
 * Gives an interesting example of a *bigram* that Obama said that no previous president said
-* The code prints out the probability of each president who is not a Republican or Democrat gave a speech associated with one of the parties.
-Investigate why this happened for at least one president's speech.
+* Generates a random sentence from a Republican and a Democrat.

 Submitting Your Code
 -----------------------